 Alaska lawmaker faces voter misconduct, interference charges

-JUNEAU, Alaska (AP) — An Alaska lawmaker faces charges of voter misconduct and interference with voting stemming from elections in 2014 and 2018.
+JUNEAU, Alaska (AP) — The state filed charges Friday accusing an Alaska lawmaker of voter misconduct and interference with voting related to elections in 2014 and 2018.

+An investigation into Anchorage Republican Rep. Gabrielle LeDoux began when the Division of Elections reported ballot irregularities in her 2018 primary.

-State prosecutors announced the charges against Anchorage Republican Rep. Gabrielle LeDoux on Friday.
-Charges also were filed against Lisa Simpson, described in charging documents as a former chief of staff to LeDoux, and Caden Vaught, an adult son of Simpson.
+Lisa Simpson, described in charging documents as a former LeDoux chief of staff, and Caden Vaught, a son of Simpson, face charges in the case around the 2018 elections.

-The state began investigating LeDoux after the Division of Elections reported ballot irregularities in her House race during the 2018 primary.
-Voter records from past elections were reviewed as part of the investigation and text messages to and from LeDoux and others were obtained through search warrants, according to documents filed by the Department of Law.
+Messages seeking comment were left for LeDoux.
+Efforts to reach Simpson by phone and Vaught by email weren't immediately successful.
+Court records did not list attorneys for them.

 LeDoux, amid questions after the 2018 primary, said she has “never looked for ways to manufacture votes.”